sematext/docs/docs/logs/index.md

 [Elasticsearch API for indexing](index-events-via-elasticsearch-api) and [searching](searching-your-events).

-Below, you can find how you can get started
+Below, you can find how you can get started.

 #### Creating a Logsene App